-If you are running multiple clusters, there will be a separate link under the Activities section of the Clusters tab for each cluster's MapReduce activities, Impala queries, and YARN applications.
+If you are running multiple clusters, there will be a separate link in the Clusters tab for each cluster's MapReduce activities, Impala queries, and YARN applications.

 The following sections describe how to view and monitor activities that run on your cluster.